 This list of letters can and does continue.
 As previously mentioned, the terms that are used to talk about LGBTIQ people are constantly evolving.
 In an effort to be inclusive, while maintaining the practicality of a shorter acronym, some people use symbols in the acronym.

-LGBTIQA+/LGBTQ+ – Adding a “+” to the acronym is an acknowledgement that there are non-cisgender and non-straight identities which are not included in the acronym.
-This is a shorthand or umbrella term for all people who have non-normative gender identity or sexual orientation.
+LGBTIQA+/LGBTQ+ – Adding a “+” to the acronym is an acknowledgment that there are non-cisgender and non-straight identities that are not included in the acronym.
+This is a shorthand or umbrella term for all people who have a non-normative gender identity or sexual orientation.

 Non-binary & Genderqueer – These terms are actively debated within the LGBTIQ+ community.
 Both terms are similar in scope.
 Non-binary refers to people whose gender identity falls outside of the gender binary (i.e. either male/man or female/woman) and was coined as a descriptive term, used to describe experiences that fall outside of the binary gender model which undergirds much of society.
 Genderqueer refers to people who have a non-normative or queer gender.
 Genderqueer is often used to refer to people who reject labels and conformity to specific gender norms.
 Non-binary tends to be more of an umbrella term, which encompasses genderqueer people, along with other non-binary genders.

-There are plenty of acronyms to go around when talking about sexual orientation, gender identity and gender expression, so here are some additional ones that you might run into that tend not to be added to the LGBTIQ acronym.
+There are plenty of acronyms used when talking about sexual orientation, gender identity and gender expression, so here are some additional ones that you might run into that tend not to be added to the LGBTIQ acronym.